JustinPatenaude/balticathletics/brands/ppe.md

   Items with a SKU starting with SU - add an additional $2.00 per mask/gaiter to the listed price.

-  BPW masks may add personalization at no extra cost.
+  BPW masks are NOT offered with personalization.

   ***